bennywij/numpad/README.md

 # Numpad

 A frictionless iOS app for tracking quantities with timestamps.
+Built with Claude Code.

 ## Features